 - Active and standby networks - leased lines and the Internet: SAG supports Internet

-connections and physical connections established by leased lines.
-These types of connections
+connections and dedicated connections.
+These types of connections support active-standby

-Note Currently, only the SAG-1000 device type supports leased lines.
-SAG-100WM does not support leased lines.
-For more information, see What is Express Connect?
+Note Currently, only the SAG-1000 device model supports dedicated connections.
+SAG-100WM does not support dedicated connections.
+For more information, see What is Express Connect?.

 SAG devices support multiple routing methods, including static routing, BGP dynamic routing, and OSPF dynamic routing.
 For more information, see Add a static route.